-On March 28, 2016, the Board of Directors adopted the 2016 Incentive Plan (the Plan), subject to shareholder approval.
-The Plan is intended to replace the Company's existing equity compensation plan, the Charles River Laboratories International, Inc. Amended and Restated 2007 Incentive Plan (as amended, the 2007 Incentive Plan).
+On March 20, 2018, the Board of Directors adopted the 2018 Incentive Plan (the Plan), subject to shareholder approval.
+The Plan is intended to replace the Company's existing equity compensation plan, the Charles River Laboratories International, Inc. 2016 Incentive Plan (the 2016 Incentive Plan).
 The Board of Directors believes that the Plan will help the Company continue to achieve our goals by keeping the incentive compensation program dynamic and competitive with that of other companies, and ensuring that we may continue to attract and retain key employees who are expected to contribute to our success.
-The Plan will also allow us to accommodate and to create the appropriate incentives for a large pool of employees who will join us following the pending acquisition of WIL Research, and to promote retention among employees of this newly acquired business.
-Furthermore, as the 2007 Incentive Plan will expire in 2017, approval of a new plan is necessary to ensure that we can continue to issue stock incentive awards without disruption.
+The Plan will also allow us to accommodate and to create the appropriate incentives for a large pool of employees who will join us following the pending acquisition of MPI Research, and to promote retention among employees of this newly acquired business.

-The Plan, similar to the 2007 Incentive Plan, will utilize a fungible pool concept (described in more detail below) where each share issued in connection with awards that do not have option-like features (full-value awards) such as restricted stock and unrestricted stock (including shares issued for above-target payouts earned through performance awards) is counted as 2.3 units, and each share issued that is subject to options, stock appreciation rights, and other awards that have option-like features and that expire no more than seven years from the date of grant is counted as 1 unit against the overall reserved and available shares.
-The aggregate number of shares being requested for authorization under the Plan is 6,116,000 shares, which includes (i) an initial reserve of 2,467,000 of the shares of stock remaining available for issuance under the 2007 Incentive Plan and (ii) an increase of 3,649,000 shares of stock, as approved by the Board of Directors, subject to approval by the shareholders of the Company.
-As such, the requested aggregate share reserve under the Plan represents only an additional 2,489,396 shares in excess of the remaining share capacity under the 2007 Incentive Plan (which is 3,626,604 shares as of March 15, 2016).
-If the Plan is approved by our shareholders, the Plan will replace the 2007 Incentive Plan and no additional grants will be made from the remaining share reserve under the 2007 Incentive Plan.
-However, shares forfeited or otherwise not delivered in accordance with the 2007 Incentive Plan (such as shares currently reserved for settlement of outstanding Performance Share Unit (PSU) awards at a maximum payout level) will become available for issuance under the Plan.
+The Plan, similar to the 2016 Incentive Plan, will utilize a fungible pool concept (described in more detail below) where each share issued in connection with awards that do not have option-like features (full-value awards) such as restricted stock and unrestricted stock (including shares issued for above-target payouts earned through performance awards) is counted as 2.3 units, and each share issued that is subject to options, stock appreciation rights, and other awards that have option-like features and that expire no more than seven years from the date of grant is counted as 1 unit against the overall reserved and available shares.
+The aggregate number of shares of common stock being requested for authorization under the Plan is 7,198,598 shares, which includes (1) an initial reserve of 439,798 shares remaining available for issuance under the 2016 Incentive Plan and (2) an increase of 6,758,800 shares, as approved by the Board of Directors, subject to approval by the shareholders of the Company.
+As such, the requested aggregate share reserve under the Plan represents only an additional 5,015,940 shares in excess of the remaining share capacity under the 2016 Incentive Plan is approved by our shareholders, the Plan will replace the 2016 Incentive Plan and no additional grants will be made from the remaining share reserve under the 2016 Incentive Plan.
+However, shares forfeited or otherwise not delivered in accordance with the 2016 Incentive Plan (such as shares currently reserved for settlement of outstanding Performance Share Unit (PSU) awards at a maximum payout level) will become available for issuance under the Plan.

-Depending on the forms of awards granted under the Plan, a maximum of 6,116,000 stock options or stock appreciation rights or 2,659,130 full-value awards could be granted under the Plan.
+Depending on the forms of awards granted under the Plan, a maximum of 7,198,598 stock options or stock appreciation rights or 3,129,825 full-value awards could be granted under the Plan.
+The maximum number of shares available for issuance with respect to incentive stock options under the Plan will be 3,500,000.
 Except as described above, no further awards are permitted to be granted under any of our preexisting stock option and incentive plans.
-The number of shares authorized under the Plan is anticipated to enable us to grant stock-based awards through 2019.
-In 2013, our shareholders approved an amendment to the 2007 Incentive Plan authorizing an increase in the number of shares that could be granted under such plan.
-Our Board of Directors projected then that shares authorized under the 2007 Incentive Plan would enable the Company to grant stock-based awards through 2016, and we have managed our share reserve to meet this projection.
+The number of shares authorized under the Plan is anticipated to enable us to grant stock-based awards through 2021.

-The closing price of Charles River common stock on the NYSE on March 15, 2016 was \$71.07.
+The closing price of Charles River common stock on the NYSE on March 19, 2018 was \$110.86.